DavidDudson/Elysium/ROADMAP.md

 ### Meta Programming
 - [ ] @Macro - Inserts the inline and meta block for you
 - [ ] @AnnotationMacro - Converts a def X into an annotation macro of @X
-- [ ] @WhatAmI - Prints what type of Defn the annotee is

 ## Identities
 - [x] @Identity - No-op